Personal loan for business purposes

 No application or set-up fees

-Once registered, you’ll be assigned a Business Adviser who can help you create a Business Plan, Cash Flow Forecast and Personal Survival Budget to submit with your application.
+We will provide free templates and can personally help you create your Business Plan, Cash Flow Forecast and Personal Survival Budget to submit with your application.

 If approved, you will be paired with a mentor for 12-months of free mentoring.